AurLemon/MTR-Station-Decoration-Addon/README.md

 2. Execute `./gradlew build`
 3. The mod jar file will be in `build/release` directory

-If you meet network problem, try configure proxy in `gradle.properties` file.
+If you meet network problem (especially Mainland China), try configure proxy.

-If you are using Clash as proxy, for example (Clash default port is 7890, and TUN Mode is off, If you switch on TUN mode, this proxy setting is meaningless, but we recommend to keep it off, just set System Proxy and set HTTP Proxy below is enough):
+If you are using Clash as proxy, you can set proxy in follows, add it to `gradle.properties` file.
+You can also switch on TUN Mode, *but we recommend to keep it off*, just set System Proxy and set HTTP Proxy below is enough.
+(TUN Mode may not perfectly work in gradle libraries download, but configure proxy below is always work, so we recommend to keep it off)

 ```
 # HTTP Proxy
+# Clash default port is 7890, if you switch on random port or set another port, change it
 systemProp.http.proxyHost=127.0.0.1
 systemProp.http.proxyPort=7890
 systemProp.https.proxyHost=127.0.0.1